irufus/gdax-java/README.md

 - `PaymentService.getCoinbaseAccounts()` - gets the coinbase accounts for the logged in user
 - `PaymentService.getPaymentTypes()` - gets the payment types available for the logged in user
 - `ProductService.getProducts()` - returns a List of Products available from the exchange - BTC-USD, BTC-EUR, BTC-GBP, etc.
-- `ReportService.createReport(String product, String startDate, String endDate)` - not certain about this one as I've not tried it but presumably generates a report of a given product's trade history for the dates supplied
+- `ReportService.createReport(String product, String startDate, String endDate)` - not certain about this one as its untested but presumably it generates a report of a given product's trade history for the dates supplied - dates are assumed to be ISO 8601 compliant
+- `TransferService.transfer(String type, BigDecimal amount, String coinbaseAccountId)` - initiates a transfer to your (standard) Coinbase account.
+- `UserAccountService.getTrailingVolume()` - Returns the 30 day trailing volume information from all accounts
+- `WithdrawalsService` - methods that enable Withdrawals from a Coinbase-Pro account to a Coinbase Account/Payment method

 ## WebsocketFeed API
 ---------------------

 The WebsocketFeed is implemented and works.
-There are techniques to using it successfully for production use - e.g. monitoring for 'heartbeats'.
+However, there are techniques to using it successfully for production use - e.g. monitoring for 'heartbeats'.

 To use the WSF check out the API documentation and look at usages of `websocketFeed.subscribe(String)` as an example that already works.

 ## Updates - v 0.11.0
 -------------------
-- decoupling the `api` `integration code from the spring boot desktop client application
+- decoupling the `api` code from the spring boot desktop client application so it can be used as a library.
+- decoupling `model` code so that the shared/common elements can be depended upon by multiple projects and make building out a FIX client potentially easier
+- decoupling the `websocketfeed` code from the api implementation
+- decoupling the `gui` desktop app built on the api from the `api` code
-- multiproject gradle build now in place
+- multiproject gradle build
+- segregating the unit tests from the integration tests
+- updated api/sandbox-api endpoints
+- renaming project to to Coinbase-Pro-java in the `settings.gradle` file
+- remove joda time lib in favour of the standard library Instant implementation
+- updated libraries to latest versions: spring boot, jackson, gson, etc.
+- removal of Gson in favour of jackson libs

 ## Updates - v 0.9.1
 -------------------